2024 Faculty

 Erin Tyler

-Erin Tyler holds a Bachelor of Fine Arts in Painting and a Bachelor of Science in Education from Missouri State University and is currently in MSU's Master of Fine Arts - Visual Studies program.
-In 2012, Tyler attended Missouri Fine Arts Academy as a student and returned as an instructor in 2019 and 2022.
-She began her self-led art practice with detail-focused drawings in pencil and charcoal.
+Erin Tyler holds a Bachelor of Fine Arts in Painting and a Bachelor of Science in Art Education from Missouri State University and is currently pursuing a Master of Fine Arts in Visual Studies at Missouri State University.
+In 2012, she attended Missouri Fine Arts Academy as a student and returned as an instructor in 2019, 2022 and 2023.
+Tyler began her self-led art practice with detail-focused drawings in pencil and charcoal.
 Her current art practice involves painting, installation, and collage and often relies on found objects, systematic art-making processes, experimentation, and chance.
-She has recently shown in numerous galleries locally, as well as in Kansas City, St. Louis, and Miami, Florida.
-Tyler previously worked as a Teaching Artist at the Springfield Art Museum and will be an artist-in-residence and teacher at Villa Lena in Tuscany in July 2023.
+She has recently shown in numerous galleries locally, as well as in Kansas City, St. Louis, and Miami.
+Tyler previously worked as a teaching artist at The Springfield Art Museum and has recently had the opportunity to act as a creative collaborator at Villa Lena Artist Residency in Tuscany and The Pulitzer Arts Foundation in St. Louis.